SRIRAM777/Mask_RCNN_Background_Removal/Mask_RCNN__Background_Removal/README.md

 #### The model can be improved by retraining the weights on a specific dataset which has human images along with their masks and bounding boxes.

-## Output results for test dataset can be found inside samples folder.
 ### [Output Images after Background Removal](samples)